robotframework/robotframework-RFCP-syllabus/basics.md

 ## VARIABLES

-**TODO** Update for RPA - which section?

-Variables are an integral feature of Robot Framework, and most commonly they are included as arguments for keywords in a Test case section and Keyword sections.
+Variables are an integral feature of Robot Framework, and most commonly they are included as arguments for keywords in a Test case section/tasks section and Keyword sections.
 Robot frameworks has variables that can be used as _scalar_, _lists_ or _dictionary_.
 [[User Guide: Variables][UG Variables]]